davestewart/extension-bus/README.md

 | `no_handler`    | No handler                                                    | A named `target` bus was found, but did not contain a handler at the supplied `path`                                                                             |
 | `handler_error` | *The error message*                                           | A handler was found, but threw an error when called (see the `target`'s console for the full `error` object)                                                     |

-Note that because of the way messaging passing works, a `no_handler` error will only be recorded when targeting a **single** *named* bus.
+Note that because of the way message passing works, a `no_handler` error will only be recorded when targeting a **single** *named* bus.
 This is because when targeting multiple (bus) listeners, the first listener to reply wins, so in order not to prevent a _potential_ matched bus from replying, unmatched buses **must** stay quiet; thus if _no_ buses match or contain handlers, the error can only be `no_response`.

 For example: